 Following construction of the complete record, the tracking record length n is defined as the connectivity of each grid point contained in the record.
-In the schematic (Fig. 6), the brown point has n=1, and each of the cyan (green) points has n=4 (n=3).
-The n values within the three front events shown in Fig. 5 are also calculated (Fig. 7a1, b1, c1). n reaches a maxima of 11, 12 and 13, respectively.
-For the first event (Fig. 7a1), during the last three hours the northern frontal segment that deflects from the southern segment has n=2 and n=3.
-During the last three hours within the second event, the northern frontal segment also shows low values, n=1, 2 and 3 (Fig. 7b1).
-At the fourth and fifth hours within the third event (Fig. 7c1), the northern frontal segments have low n values ($n \le 3$).
+In the schematic (Fig. 6), the brown point has n = 1, and each of the cyan (green) points has n = 4 (n = 3).
+The n values within the three front events shown in Fig. 5 are also calculated (Figs. 7a1,b1,c1).
+The value of n reaches a maximum of 11, 12, and 13, respectively.
+For the first event (Fig. 7a1), during the last 3 h the northern frontal segment that deflects from the southern segment has n = 2 and 3.
+During the last three hours within the second event, the northern frontal segment also shows low values, n = 1, 2, and 3 (Fig. 7b1).
+At the fourth and fifth hours within the third event (Fig. 7c1), the northern frontal segments have low n values $(n \le 3)$.

-Using the connectivity n value, the pruning algorithm then isolates the front at each time step into frontal segments that have $n > n{\rm c}$, where $n{\rm c}$ is a connectivity cutoff.
+Using the connectivity n value, the pruning algorithm then isolates the front at each time step into frontal segments that have $n > n_c$, where n_c is a connectivity cutoff.
 Within the isolated segments the longest and continuous one is selected as the active frontal segment.
-In the fronts that we are examining, we found that frontal segments with $n \leq 3$ can deflect from the active frontal segments and show inconsistent propagation direction (examples in Fig. 7a1,b1), thus $n{\rm c} = 3$ is selected here.
-This cutoff $n{\rm c}$ is applied to the three front events (Fig. 7a2, b2, c2).
-All the frontal segments with $n \leq 3$ have been removed and the final results show an active front propagating onshore in each front event.
+In the fronts that we are examining, we found that frontal segments with $n \le 3$ can deflect from the active frontal segments and show inconsistent propagation direction (examples in Figs. 7a1,b1); thus, $n_c = 3$ is selected here.
+This cutoff n_c is applied to the three front events (Figs. 7a2,b2,c2).
+All the frontal segments with $n \le 3$ have been removed and the final results show an active front propagating onshore in each front event.
+Note that, sometimes the pruning method also removes frontal segments that show consistent propagation direction (see the southern frontal segment at the ninth and tenth time steps in Fig. 7b1 as an example), a compromise to fully remove the segments with inconsistent propagation direction, but which may remove cases such as strong NLIW refraction.